of North Carolina

 It is available at no cost.

-- I'm thrilled to be invited to lecture
+- I was thrilled to be invited to lecture

 and talk with students and teachers in Bogor, Indonesia in April 2014.

 For a list of topics I plan to discuss, click here.
 I'm

 proud and excited to have worked during the summer of 2010 at the

 Academy for Mathematics, Science, Arts and technology, AMSAT,